evolbeginner/bs_inBV/README.md

 2. Without `--pmsf` IQ-Tree is much slower because it is the traditional Cxx model that will be applied in IQ-Tree.

 # How to cite
-You may also need to cite corresponding papers for the use of PAML and IQ-Tree.
+You may also need to cite corresponding papers for the use of PAML, IQ-Tree, and Newick_Utilities.